What's Included in the Price

 Brisbane's climate and housing styles create lighting considerations you will not find down south.

 Queenslanders and raised homes.
-Woolloongabba, Paddington, Red Hill, Ashgrove.
+Woolloongabba, Paddington, Red Hill, Ashgrove, New Farm.
 High ceilings (often 3 metres or more) with timber-lined VJ boards and generous roof cavities.
-This is ideal for downlight installation.
-Your electrician can work from above without cutting into finished ceilings from below.
-It is one of the easiest housing types in Australia for lighting work.
+This is one of the easiest housing types in Australia for lighting work.
+The electrician can access the entire ceiling from above, run cables freely, and position downlights without the constraints that plague double-brick or slab-on-ground homes.
+VJ board ceilings accept downlight cut-outs cleanly, though the timber is harder than plasterboard and may require a different hole saw.
 Energex manages the distribution network across Brisbane, so any switchboard capacity issues are coordinated through them.

 Post-war fibro and lowset brick.
-Moorooka, Inala, Sunnybank.
+Moorooka, Inala, Sunnybank, Oxley.
 Lower ceilings with tighter roof cavities.
 Still generally accessible, but less comfortable to work in during Brisbane's summer heat.
-Your electrician will appreciate not being booked for a roof cavity job in January.
+These homes commonly have halogen downlights from 1990s–2000s renovations, making them prime candidates for a bulk LED conversion.
+Your electrician will appreciate not being booked for a roof cavity job in January, when attic temperatures can exceed 60 degrees.

 Modern estates.
-Springfield, North Lakes, Redbank Plains.
+Springfield, North Lakes, Redbank Plains, Yarrabilba.
 Plasterboard ceilings, standard roof access, and open plans.
-Predictable and cost-effective.
+The most predictable and cost-effective scenario.
+A common job here is a new-build upgrade from the builder's basic fittings to better-quality downlights with dimmer zones.

 Hiring a Licensed Electrician in QLD

 In Queensland, all electrical work must be performed by a licensed electrician.
 The Electrical Safety Office administers electrical licences under the Electrical Safety Act 2002.
 Verify their licence by searching their name or licence number.
-A QBCC licence may also be required for building work.
+A QBCC licence may also be required if the work involves broader building modifications.

 How We Calculate

 Estimates are based on current licensed Electrician rates in QLD, adjusted for Brisbane's labour market and typical housing stock.
 All prices include GST.
-We factor in standard materials, call-out fees, and typical job complexity.
+We factor in standard materials (IC-4 rated LED downlights, cable, dimmers where specified), call-out fees, and typical job complexity.
 Outdoor-rated fittings, switchboard upgrades, or ceiling fan installations are excluded unless specifically included in the job scope.
 Your Electrician would quote these separately.